Women heroines open a debate in society: protagonist of She Hulk

 It may interest you: Natalie Portman shows the strength of the heroines with Mighty Thor

-“I find it interesting that this answer exists, I am curious as to why this is happening.
+“I find it interesting that this answer exists, I am curious about the question of why this happens.
 All the feelings that a show like this awakens, emotion, laughter or whatever, there is much more that challenges people if a woman is in front, ”she added.

 The Serie follow the steps of Jennifer Waltersa lawyer specialized in legal cases related to the superhuman, who is forced to combine her professional and personal life, with her duties as superheroineafter accidentally mixing his blood with his cousin’s, Bruce Banner (Hulkplayed by Mark Ruffalo).